-S chistosomiasis, caused by Schistosoma species, is the second most important parasitic disease for public health after malaria.
+Schistosomiasis caused by Schistosoma species, is the second most important parasitic disease for public health after malaria.
 In 2015, it was estimated that 700 million people were at the risk of this disease and 218 million people required treatment in 78 countries (1).
-Schistosoma japonicum is widely distributed in South China, Indonesia, and the Philippines (1), with 170,438 patients being treated in China in 2015 (2).
-It is well known that viable egg production is the key for both transmission and pathogenesis (egg-induced granulomas in the liver and intestinal tissues) of this parasite.
-The female S. japonicum produces around 3,000 eggs per day, 10-fold more than the related species Schistosoma mansoni, and this has been proposed to cause a more severe pathology to patients (3).
-S. japonicum is one of the most difficult parasites to control, because more than 46 nonhuman mammals can be naturally infected, especially cattle, goats, dogs, pigs, and mice, and these play an important role in the transmission of this disease in endemic regions (4, 5).
-However, it is well known that some experimental animals, such as Norway rats (Rattus norvegicus), show an innate resistance to infection, in which Schistosoma spp. cannot develop well and do not cause typical granuloma formation in the liver (6-8).
+Schistosoma japonicum is widely distributed in South China, Indonesia and the Philippines (1) with 170,438 patients being treated in China in 2015 (2).
+It is well-known that viable egg production is the key for both transmission and pathogenesis (egg-induced granulomas in liver and intestinal tissues) of this parasite.
+The female S. japonicum produces around 3000 eggs per day, 10-fold more than the related species S. mansoni, and this has been proposed to cause a more severe pathology to patients (3).
+S. japonicum is one of the most difficult parasites to control, since more than 46 non-human mammals can be naturally infected, especially cattle, goats, dogs, pigs and mice, and these play an important role in the transmission of this disease in endemic regions (4, 5).
+However, it is well known that some experimental animals such as Norway rats (Rattus norvegicus) show an innate resistance to infection, in which Schistosoma spp. cannot develop well and do not cause typical granuloma formation in the liver (6-8).
 These phenomena are described as susceptible or "permissive" and resistant or "nonpermissive" based on the capacity of the host species to allow development of sexual maturation and oviposition by the parasite (7).
 Although such natural characteristics have been investigated for several decades, little direct evidence has been obtained to fully explain these phenomena, even despite the publication of the genome of S. japonicum and the great benefits provided by it (9).
 We are interested to know why such huge differences in resistance occur between mice and rats when they are infected with S. japonicum.
-What are the host factors that relate to innate resistance?
+What are the host factors that relate to resistance?
 Obviously, a better understanding of the mechanism of resistance would provide a better understanding of the pathogenesis of human schistosomiasis and the host-parasite interactions.

 In recent decades, experiments have been carried out to investigate potential mechanisms that could mediate natural resistance to Schistosoma infection in rats.

-Capron and Capron (6) and Capron et al. (10), primarily using in vitro assays, argued that humoral immunity, particularly antibody-dependent, cell-mediated cytotoxicity, played a critical role in the resistance of the rat host.
-In addition, the anaphylactic antibodies (IgG2a and IgE) and effector cells, including eosinophils, macrophages, platelets, and mast cells, could mediate cytotoxicity, which might act directly against schistosomula in vivo (10, 11).
+Capron and Caprom (6) and Capron et al. (10), primarily using in vitro assays, argued that humoral immunity, particularly antibody-dependent cell-mediated cytotoxicity played a critical role in the resistance of the rat host.
+In addition, the anaphylactic antibodies (IgG2a and IgE) and effector cells, including eosinophils, macrophages, platelets and mast cells could mediate cytotoxicity, which might act directly against schistosomula in vivo (10, 11).
 However, some contrasting results have indicated that cell-mediated responses appeared to be insignificant in rat schistosomiasis (12).
-Moreover, some results also suggested that a Th2 type response was involved in such resistance, based on the observations of preferential expression of Th2 cytokines before rejection of worms
+Moreover, some results also suggested that a Th2 type response was involved in such resistance, based on the observations of preferential expression of Th2 cytokines before rejection of worms in infected rats (12-14).
+Endocrine gland removal studies revealed that hormones from the pituitary and thyroid/parathyoid glands were required for resistance in rats (15), but no specific hormones were identified due to technical limitations at the time.
+Nevertheless, none of these proposed mechanisms could definitely and satisfactorily fully explain the resistance.